 Grade.
 If no grade is received before the expiration of the Incomplete grade, the Incomplete grade lapses to a U (Unsatisfactory) grade.

-- Determine an alternate grade for the student--the grade the student would receive if no other work is submitted.
+Determine an alternate grade for the student--the grade the student would receive if no other work is submitted.
 Enter the alternate grade on the form.
 If you do not enter an alternate grade, the default grade is U (Unsatisfactory).

-- Have the student sign the form and give a copy of this form to the student.
+Although optional, have the student sign the form and give a copy of this form to the student.

-- Forward the original document to the Registrar's Office.
+Forward the original document to the Registrar's Office.
 Forms that do not change the expiration date or specify an alternate grade do not need to be submitted to the Registrar's Office.

+Grade Change/Submission.
 After the student completes and submits the outstanding work to you, evaluate the work and submit a new grade using the Grade Change/Submission Petition.

-Note that no explanation for the grade change is required when the grade being changed is either I (Incomplete) or GP (Grade Pending).
+Grade Lapse.
 If work is not completed or if no grade is reported to the Registrar's Office by the expiration date, the Incomplete grade defaults to the alternate grade provided by the instructor on the Incomplete Grade Submission form.
 If no alternate grade was recorded, the default grade is U (Unsatisfactory).

 Instructors who are unable to submit grades by the semester deadline may submit a Grade Pending (GP) notation on their rosters to ensure more time for evaluating student performance.
 When ready to submit a grade, the instructor uses the Grade Change/Submission Petition form.
 Note that no explanation for the grade change is required when the grade being changed is either GP (Grade Pending) or I (Incomplete).

-- Electronic Grading.
+Electronic Grading.
 Student names cannot be added to an electronic grade roster.
 Send an e-mail to the registrar indicating the name of the student, institutional affiliation, and the grade to be assigned.

 Paper Rosters.
 Add the student's name to the grade roster.
 Be sure to include the student's institution and the grade.

-Students are responsible for the accuracy of their class schedules and for complying with Add/Drop procedures.
+Students are responsible for the accuracy of their own class schedules and for complying with Add/Drop procedures.
 Instructors must assign a U (Unsatisfactory) grade for any student who did not attend or participate in the course.

-- Electronic Grading.
+Electronic Grading.
 Assign a U grade and send an e-mail to the registrar indicating that the student never attended the class.

-- Paper Rosters.
+Paper Rosters.
 Assign a U grade and add the notation "Never attended" next to the grade.

 Grade changes are expected if the student was originally assigned an I (Incomplete) or GP (Grade Pending) grade.
 Grades for these students may be submitted using the Grade Change/Submission Petition form.
 No explanation for the grade change is required when the grade being changed is either I or GP.

 Once grades have been submitted or if a permanent grade or enrollment notation has already been recorded, changes should be made only in the most exceptional circumstances, such as to correct a reporting error.
 Instructors who wish to submit a change of grade for a student must complete the Grade Change/Submission Petition form and provide a full explaination or reason for the change.
 Approval of the dean is required.

 In addition, the following guidelines apply to grade changes.

-- Requests to change a permanent grade back to a temporary grade--such as to I or GP--are not accepted.
+Requests to change a permanent grade back to a temporary grade--such as to I or GP--are not accepted.

-- A GP notation may be replaced by I (Incomplete), provided the grade has not lapsed to Y (Unreported Evaluation).
+A GP notation may be replaced by I (Incomplete), provided the grade has not lapsed to Y (Unreported Evaluation).

+Transcript Notations.
 Except for changes made to I and GP, all grade changes are noted on the student's transcript with a note indicating the original grade and the date of the grade change.

-- Identify yourself as an instructor.
+Identify yourself as an instructor.

-- Provide the course catalog number of your course and the applicable semester.
+Provide the course catalog number of your course and the applicable semester.

-- Give full names of individuals--and their ID numbers, if available--when referencing students.
+Give full names of individuals--and their ID numbers, if available--when referencing students.